If you’re under the age of thirty and have never been in a situationship, you can consider yourself lucky.

 This is a strong indicator of a situationship unless your significant other is new in town and you’re the only person they are close to.

 It’s normal to introduce your significant other to your loved ones once a relationship becomes more serious.
-And don’t trust anyone who calls you demanding when you ask why you haven’t met their friends after months of serious dating.
+And don’t trust anyone who says you’re demanding when you ask why you haven’t met their friends after months of serious dating.

 10. They say things like “I want a drama-free relationship”